tspannhw/bigdata-essentials/data-structures-algorithms/README.md

 ### Binary Search Tree
 - value of all the nodes in left sub tree are lesser and right sub-tree are greater.

+### Problems on Tree
+- Find the max element in a binary tree with recursion.
+- Find max element in a binary tree without recursion.
+- Search an element in binary tree with recursion.
+- Search an element in binary tree without recursion.
+- Insert an elment into a binary tree.
+- Find the size of binary tree with recursion.
+- Size of binary tree using iteration.
+- Calculate the height of a binary tree.
+- Find height of a binary tree using iteration.
+- Find the longest path from the root to leaf in a tree.
+- Find the deepest left leaf of a tree.
+- Find if 2 binary tree's are structurally identical.

 ## Analysis of Algorithms
 - Time complexity
 - Space complexity